viliger2/RoR2_EnemiesReturns/README.md

 # RoR2_EnemiesReturns
-Enemies mod for Risk of Rain 2.
+Enemy mod for Risk of Rain 2.